developersharf/developersharf/README.md

 Refining my skills in advanced Machine Learning and AI implementations and building impactful projects with Django and React Native.

 🌱 I’m currently learning
-Advanced LeetCode problem-solving with Python, deepening my understanding of Django and React Native, and exploring AI/ML applications for real-world problems.
+Medium LeetCode problem-solving with Python, deepening my understanding of Django and React Native, and exploring AI/ML applications for real-world problems.

 💬 Ask me about
 Leveraging AI for innovative applications, implementing Machine Learning models, or strategies for effective mobile and web development using Django and React Native.